zithiat/asd/assignments/README.md

 This folder is for assignments.
+The source includes:
+- Word documents
+- Diagrams from draw.io